Africa hunting adventures in the vast, unspoiled, Mozambique wilderness

 Mashambanzou Safaris has been in operation since 2005 and become an established name in the safari circles providing access to over 1 500,000 hectares of wild unfenced hunting areas with varied bush types from thick river forests, to Miombo woodlands, to huge open grasslands and floodplains with well-maintained camps.

-Mashambanzou Safaris operates 7 different luxury safari camps each able to accommodate between 4-6 clients at a time.
-Most camps are within driving of each other with the exception of the Niassa camp.
+Mashambanzou Safaris operates 6 different luxury safari camps each able to accommodate between 4-6 clients at a time.
+Most camps are within driving of each other with the exception of the Niassa Reserve Blocks.

 Hunting season starts in April but because Mozambique's rainy season is predominantly in January, February and being fairly flat the terrain stays wet for a couple of months so hunting is best from June onwards depending on which concession and which species you are targeting.

 South African Airlink operates a commercial jet service with flights from OR Tambo International in Johannesburg directly to Beira, Tete or Pemba daily depending on which concession you will be hunting.
 Clients will clear Mozambique customs on arrival and generally travel to camp on the day of arrival.
 Various good quality hotels and accommodation can be arranged with prior notice if one chooses to overnight before or after the safari.
 Costs range from $100 to $200 per night for a double room.